Can you trust employees to give peer bonuses responsibly?

 Our data on peer bonuses raises the possibility that many of these assumptions may be wrong.
 At the very least, they ought to be explored with an open mind, instead of dismissed out of hand.

-The numbers don’t lie: Bonusly users gave 2,760,606 bonuses in 2018, and more than 75% of users were recognized at least once a month!
-Check out our full report to find out how many bonuses were interdepartmental and how many were given by managers to their direct reports:
+The numbers don’t lie: Bonusly users gave 7,014,461 bonuses in 2021, and more than 84% of users were recognized at least once a month!